-8 Permanent Default Aimpoints (2016 -)
+8 Permanent Default Aimpoints (2016 - )

-As stated in Section Section 4.2, starting with Cycle 18, a permanent default aimpoint is chosen for each detector to mitigate the effect of the aimpoint drifting.
-These permanent default aimpoints are close enough to the optical axis so the PSFs are as sharp as on the optical axis, yet they are far enough from the chip edge or node boundary.
-If the observers do not choose any offset, the best effort will be made to put the on-axis target near the default aimpoint.
+As stated in Section Section 4.2, starting with Cycle 18 observations, a permanent default aimpoint is chosen for each detector to mitigate the effect of the aimpoint drifting.
+These permanent default aimpoints are close enough to the optical axis so the PSFs are as sharp as on the optical axis, while also far from the chip edges or node boundaries.
+At the same time, a dynamical aimpoint adjustment process are implemented to put the on-axis coordinate at the permanent default aimpoints.

+The dynamical aimpoint adjustment started on August 29, 2016.
+The adjustment is based on a thermal model to predict the ACA housing temperature for each observation and then calculate the expected alignment offsets based on that temperature.
+Those offsets are then applied to the PCAD/ACA attitude for that observation.
+This process has improved the aimpoint stability.
+If the observers do not choose any offset, the best effort will be made to put the on-axis target on the default aimpoint.
 However, due to the unpredictability of the thermal changes in the ACA, error boxes are given around each aimpoint, indicating the current pointing uncertainty.
-The error box sizes are based on the observations taken on all the detectors in the past 12 months.
-The peak to peak swings of the short term fluctuations are 20" in the SIM +Y direction and 12" in the SIM +Z direction.
+The error boxes for the permanent default aimpoints are based on the observations taken on all the detectors during the 6 months period prior to November, 2017.
+The peak to peak swings of the short term fluctuations are 13" in the SIM +Y direction and 7" in the SIM +Z direction.
+They are improved from last year's 16" in the SIM +Y direction and 12" in the SIM +Z direction.
+However, we want to continue to monitor the aimpoint positions to see if the improvement is stable.
+So we would like to keep last year's error boxes to be conservative.
 In addition, the ACIS observations have a dither of 16" amplitude, and the HRC observations have a dither of 40" amplitude.
-So the error boxes are: For ACIS, $20'' \times 12''$ and $36'' \times 28''$ including dither; and for HRC, $20'' \times 12''$ and $60'' \times 52''$ including dither.
+So the error boxes are the same as last year: For ACIS, $16'' \times 12''$ and $56'' \times 52''$ including the dither.